wcko87/beatoraja-english-guide/Difficulty-Tables.md

  - This level range is split into 12 denominations (st0 to st11)
  - st0 is approximately ★19+/★20 and st11 is approximately ★★7

+**Note:** If you have exhausted the Satellite or Stella table and are looking to play a much wider variety of charts, I recommend looking at [Hex's Insane Chart Collections](#hexs-insane-chart-collections-recommended).

 # Popular Difficulty Tables